richardkwon/HumanActivityRecognitionCoursera/CodeBook.md

   * features.txt - descriptive column names
   * activity_labels.txt - descriptive human activity names

 From the full data set, only the columns that have the calculated average(mean) and standard deviation(std) values were filtered out.
+Then each column's average value was calculated grouped by each test subject and each activity type.
+The resulting end data set as follows:

 > str(new_tidy_data)
 Classes ‘grouped_df’, ‘tbl_df’, ‘tbl’ and 'data.frame':	180 obs. of  81 variables: